Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/c&py/Getting_start.rst

 .. image:: ../_static/imgs/Getting_start/GS02.png
     :align: center

-This means you can use these resource in your own derived works, in part or completely, but NOT for the intent or purpose of commercial use.
+This means you can use these resource in your own derived works, in part or completely, but **NOT for the intent or purpose of commercial use**.

 Freenove brand and logo are copyright of Freenove Creative Technology Co., Ltd. and cannot be used without written permission.